Kaedrin/warhammer-mod-manager/README.md

 - [ ] Remove stopwatches
 - [ ] Create new GUI/form for choosing which Games you want to enable
 - [ ] Limited Steam Integration (Title, Author, Required Mods) and a checkbox to enable/disable
+- [ ] Text box to enter search text to filter the list view down, empty the box to restore the list view

 ## Current Mod Manager Features: